On this page 6

 - Monday through Friday, 8:00 AM to 5:00 PM Mountain Time

-Typical inspection sequence: Same as Eddy County Unincorporated / CID section: footing/foundation, underground utilities, slab, framing and rough-in (combined), weather-resistive barrier, insulation, energy testing if required, final.
+Typical sequence: Same as Eddy County Unincorporated / CID section: footing/foundation, underground utilities, slab, framing and rough-in (combined), weather-resistive barrier, insulation, energy testing if required, final.
 Sequence is the same regardless of which entity performs inspections.

 Remote video inspections may be used for certain inspection types at CID's discretion.
 For remote projects in Hope, allow 48-72 hours inspection lead time minimum given travel distance from Roswell.